JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 The Android, iOS, and desktop targets of Compose Multiplatform are Stable.
 You can use them in production.

-The version of Compose Multiplatform for Web that is based on WebAssembly is in Beta, which means that it's almost complete.
+The version of Compose Multiplatform for web that is based on WebAssembly is in Beta, which means that it's almost complete.
 You can use it, but migration issues may still occur.
 It has the same UI as Compose Multiplatform for iOS, Android, and desktop.